Leave this site

 It's about doing the work of a police officer, having the powers of a police officer, but serving as a volunteer.
 Why would you do that?

 Because once you've got the kids out to school, you're looking for another challenge.
-Because you could give 16 hours a month to help your local community.
+Because you could give at least 16 hours a month to help your local community.
 Because you want that sense of pride, togetherness, or satisfaction in learning new skills.
 Because you want to make a difference.
 Because... you can!

 Whatever your reasons for being a special constable, come and join a team of dedicated volunteers from the local community who provide tremendous help and support to regular police officers.